Young-Lo/workshop2/index.md

 Hotel:

 We have arranged for a block of rooms at the **Highfield House Hotel** ([map](https://www.google.com/maps/place/Highfield+House+Hotel/@50.9287867,-1.3969407,15.85z/data=!4m12!1m6!3m5!1s0x4874740808456623:0xac45b908762e7a39!2sHighfield+House+Hotel!8m2!3d50.9278199!4d-1.391693!3m4!1s0x4874740808456623:0xac45b908762e7a39!8m2!3d50.9278199!4d-1.391693)/
 [webpage](http://www.highfieldhousehotel.co.uk/)), just a few blocks from the meeting location, from 01/21 to 01/23 (3 nights).
 Please, do not contact the hotel directly.
-Instead, please email Cindy Cercone at cmc138(at)pitt(dot)edu, she will make reservations and send you a confirmation number with the hotel, along with further travel details.
+Instead, please email Ceris French at C.French(at)soton(dot)ac(dot)uk, she will make reservations and send you a confirmation number with the hotel, along with further travel details.

 Getting to the Hotel/**(nombre sala de conf.)**: